Apply for a Student route (formerly tier 4) visa

 You must apply using an online application form (unless you are applying from North Korea).
 You must choose between the application form for applicants outside the UK and the application form for applicants already within the UK.
 Both application forms can be found on the UK Visas and Immigration website.

-Make sure you allow enough time for the visa to be processed before your course starts.
+Make sure you allow enough time for the visa to be processed before your course starts or you plan to travel.
 It can take several weeks for your visa application to be processed and average processing times vary in each country.
-Lot of visa applications are made in June, July, and August so it can take longer to get your visa at these times because of the high demand.
+Lots of visa applications are made in June, July, and August so it can take longer to get your visa at these times because of the high demand.

 If you think you will miss the start of your course because your visa has not been issued, you should let us know immediately.
-You may need to defer your studies to the next intake.
+You may need to start your studies online or defer your studies to the next intake.

 Costs for your visa

-You need to pay for a fee to make a Tier 4 visa application.
+You need to pay for a fee to make a Student Route visa application.
 These costs are paid directly to your local Visa Application Centre or online.
 You will be advised of how to pay when you apply.

 There are additional fees if you are applying for dependant visas or if you chose a priority service.

-*These charges are accurate as of March 2018.
-They are subject to change and you should check thevisa application feesbefore you apply.
+*These charges are accurate as of February 2021.
+They are subject to change and you should check the visa application fees before you apply.

 Prepare for your interview